Itvisors/mendix-nativeDraggableList/README.md

 - Easy to style

 ## Limitations
-- Only long press can be used to initiate the drag
 - Currently pluggable widgets cannot change data in a datasource so the widget sets a JSON string on the context upon drop

 ## Context entity